OpenNebula/docs/source/management_and_operations/users_groups_management/chmod.rst

     $ oneimage unlock 2

-.. warning:: The user ONEADMIN is not affected by locks and can perform the operation in any case.
+.. note:: Only the owner of the lock may unlock the resource.
+The user ONEADMIN can override any lock.

 .. _manage_acl: